jmh3434/java-precourse/Precourse Java.md

 #### This is where the Strategy pattern comes in!

 Recap: We have a Person superclass, and we want to implement the jump function for some if its subclasses.
-A natural way to do this is with an **interace** called Jumpable with a jump function.
-For the **classes** that want to implement jumpable interface, they can have their own jump function.
+A natural way to do this is with an **interface** called Jumpable with a jump function.
+For the **classes** that want to implement the jumpable interface, they can have their own jump function.

-The problem - Now any other class that want's the same jump funciton needs to redefine the same jump function used in the other classes.
+The problem - Now any other class that want's the same jump function needs to redefine the same jump function used in the other classes.
 This isn't reusable.

 ### The Solution - Strategy Pattern